 A built-in object is any object supplied by an ECMAScript implementation, independent of the host environment, which is present at the start of the execution of an ECMAScript program.
-Standard built-in objects are defined in this specification, and an ECMAScript implementation may specify and define
+Standard built-in pL 6/16/2008 8:50 pratapL 5/27/2008 4:15 PM Deleted: associated prototype pratapL 5/27/2008 4:15 PM Deleted: associated prototype objects are defined in this specification, and an ECMAScript implementation may specify and define others.
+Every built-in object is a native object.
+A built-in constructor is a built-in object that is also a constructor.

 Deleted: It is an unordered collection of properties each of which contains a primitive value, object, or function.
-A function stored in a property of an object is called a method.
+A function stored in a property of an object is called a method. pratapL 5/27/2008 4:10 PM